-She answered his look of surprise in a voice that broke.
+She answered his look of surprise with a voice that broke.
 “Vik, there’s a way everyone can live through this, and if the Spirits are aiding, these poor people will be saved in the process.
 There’s no fucking time to explain.
 Just get in that ship now, or I swear I’ll kill you myself.”

 He took a step forward and she fired.
-Crying, she bent down and touched her lips to her husband’s, “Stupid, noble ass.
+Crying, she bent down and touched her lips to her husband’s, “Stupid, noble idiot.
 You weren’t supposed to call my bluff.
 Darrien, get him aboard, and get out of here.
 Me and Darla have something reckless and stupid to do that’ll let all of you keep your skins.”

 The huge orbital palace’s weapons locked onto the fleeing ship as the tractor beams sputtered and failed.
 There was a series of explosions as the sabotaged weapons systems all overloaded.
 This the Daggers had expected.
-The trouble was keeping those on the world below from suffering mass atrocities in ‘punishment’ for this.
+The trouble was keeping those on the world below from suffering mass atrocities in punishment for this.
 The labs where the plagues were manufactured and the bulk of the giant ship’s armament were too well guarded for such a small force to destroy them without destroying the ship … something that would have been suicide.
 The only accessible way to do it was almost a maldri from any means of escape and would cause the ship and anything smaller than a Borlothan Battlestar within a thousand maldri radius to be space dust in less than ten piclanid.

 The Daggers’ ship had barely reached a safe distance before the moment an explosion happened large enough it could literally be heard around the world whose liberation it heralded.
-Winters would be longer, and summers shorter and milder on Midgrothis for another century — but it was a small price to pay for their lives and freedom.
-Nothing larger than a cooking pot remained of the enormous flying continent from which The Supreme Majesty, known to the resistance as The Usurper or The Terror, reigned over the whole of the Midgorthan people.
+Winters would be longer and summers shorter and milder on Midgrothis for another century — but it was a small price to pay for their lives and freedom.
+Nothing larger than a cooking pot remained of the enormous flying palace from which The Supreme Majesty, known to the resistance as The Usurper or The Terror, reigned over the whole of the Midgorthan people.

-She was saying “Poor Daddy and Ginny” over and over – which made no sense at all since his eldest daughter was in a different galaxy than either of his husbands, at the moment.
+She was saying “Poor Daddy and Ginny” over and over – which made no sense at all since his eldest daughter was in a different galaxy than his husbands at the moment.

 “Into the Palace of Death, was that really what happened to Rebecca?”

 “She would have done anything to see Virginia again, sweetheart.
 She had no choice.
-There were no ‘bots on that ship to brainwash – and they’d have never been able to do the job, their core programs would stop them or something – I’m sure Ren or Kris could explain that to you better.
-What Rebecca and Darla did was something to the ship’s reactor and hyperdrive that overloaded – umm … reactors that big have systems to keep them from suddenly becoming tiny, momentary stars.
-They worked together to wreck those in some way that made a small, short-lived supernova instead.
-Few of us had the slightest idea how to do that, and of those who did – some of whom had no family and begged to go instead so that Becca and Dari could go home to those who loved them – none but Becca and Dari were fit to fight the scores of guards along the way.”
+There were no ‘bots on that ship to brainwash – and they’d have never been able to do the job; their core programs would stop them or something – I’m sure Ren or Kris could explain that to you better.
+What Rebecca and Darla did was some incomprehensible thing to the ship’s reactor or hyperdrive that overloaded – umm … reactors and drives that big have systems to keep them from suddenly becoming tiny, momentary stars.
+They worked together to wreck those in some fashion which, I gather, made it (them?) rather like a small, short-lived supernova instead.
+Few of us had even the slightest idea how to do that, and of those who did – some of whom had no family and begged to go instead so that Becca and Dari could go home to those who loved them – none but Becca and Dari were still fit to fight the scores of guards along the way.”